Postgraduate Course Structure and Assessment

 Course assessment strategy

-Each module on our Online Global MBA, Online Dual MSc and MA Strategic Marketing and Online MA Finance and Investment courses includes a set of clear learning outcomes.
+Each module on our Online Global MBA, Online Dual Master in Strategic Marketing and Online Master in Finance and Investments courses includes a set of clear learning outcomes.
 These are your stepping stones to career success, and form part of a wider course assessment strategy.

 The assessment strategy ensures you have gained the relevant knowledge and skills at each stage of your programme.
 The competencies you acquire are related to both professional contexts, and local and international perspectives.